Henk de Vree: States of South Holland and House of Representatives

 He was elected to the States of South Holland in the March 2011 provincial election, being placed third on the PVV's party list.
 In the States Provincial, De Vree chaired the traffic and environment committee.
 He became PVV caucus leader in July 2014 when Vicky Maeijer left, and he was his party's lijsttrekker in South Holland during the 2015 election.
 During his second term, he criticized spending of taxpayer money by politicians, refusing to stay in a hotel during a get-together for States Provincial members and calling a €1,000 silver pin for King's Commissioner Jaap Smit too expensive.

 He ran for member of parliament (MP) in the 2017 general election, appearing 24th on the PVV's party list.
 His party won 20 seats, and De Vree received 257 preferential votes – not sufficient for him to be elected.
 Shortly before the election, the slogans "Wilders racist", "PVV fascist", and "Henk de Vree, leave the PVV" were spray-painted on his home.
 The far-left group De Kwade Kwasten (The angry brushes) claimed responsibility.
 As PVV caucus leader in South Holland, he was responsible for selecting his party's candidates for the 2018 municipal elections in the province.
 The PVV participated in five municipalities compared to one during the previous elections.
 In the States of South Holland, he opposed plans to renovate the provincial parliament building for around €50 million and wanted to lower the road tax.

 Again the PVV's lijsttrekker, De Vree was re-elected in the 2019 provincial elections, when the party lost half of its eight seats.
 During the campaign, he spoke out against measures to combat climate change.
 De Vree was appointed as temporary member of the House of Representatives in December 2020, when MP Vicky Maeijer went on maternity leave.
 He remained a member of the States Provincial.
-De Vree was not on any House committees.
 His temporary membership of the House ended after 29 March 2021, when Vicky Maeijer returned from her leave.
 De Vree was the PVV's 22nd candidate in the 2021 general election, which had been held two weeks earlier, but he was not elected due to the party winning seventeen seats.
 De Vree received 247 preferential votes.
+De Vree received a fourth term in the States of South Holland in March 2023, as he once more topped the party list.
+The PVV's seat count remained at four.

+He ran for the House of Representatives in the November 2023 election, and he was elected.
+He served as the PVV's spokesperson for financial markets and government spending before his portfolio changed to the Euro and state-owned enterprises.
+De Vree was not re-elected in October 2025, and his term ended on 11 November.